JylerTackson/UCFNotes/03_Fall25/FinalsReview/Physics/Ordinary and Partial DE Techniques/Euler.md

 y_{n+1}\simeq y_n + hf(x_{n+1}, y_{n+1})
 $$
-4) Use a numerical method, such as newtons method, to computer $y_{n+1}$ Unconditionally stable, suitable for stiff equations, and provides more accurate solutions for larger time steps than the Forward Euler.
+4) Use a numerical method, such as newtons method, to computer $y_{n+1}$ **Unconditionally stable**, suitable for stiff equations, and provides more accurate solutions for larger time steps than the Forward Euler.
+Performs better with larger time steps then the explicit method making this an **implicit method**.